 I grew up in Blaine, Minnesota, graduating from Centennial High School.
 I was the self-proclaimed ‘band geek’ in high school, playing trombone, lettering in student council, and was on the newspaper staff.
 I definitely wouldn’t have called myself an extrovert.

 I decided that Gustavus would be the place where I could “reinvent” myself.
-I quickly developed independence, and with that, a I gained a boost of confidence.
-I joined student senate right away since I participated in student council in high school, and thanks to my organizational skills, I was asked to be vice president by spring semester of my freshman year, a position I would hold for multiple administrations.
+I quickly developed independence, and with that, I gained a boost of confidence.
+I joined Student Senate right away since I participated in student council in high school.
+Thanks to my organizational skills, I was asked to be Vice President of Gustavus Student Senate by spring semester of my freshman year, a position I would hold for multiple administrations.

-Like many of you, life has provided its challenges.
+Like many of you, life has provided challenges.

 I lost my mom, Patricia, to cancer when I was a senior in high school.
 She passed away three months after she was diagnosed.
-Pat was one of the kindest people I will ever know.
-She rarely complained and was always willing to help.
+Pat was the kindest person I will ever know.
+She didn’t complain and was always willing to help.
 Sometimes I wonder how my life will be different if she was still here.
 On Mother’s Day 2020, I dedicated this article to my mom.

 These were tough experiences to live through, especially as a young adult.